-Career Services publicizes positions (full-time, part-time, internship, etc.) in the following ways.
+The Career Services Department publicizes positions (full-time, part-time, internship, etc.) in the following ways.

-Go to www.com.edu/career-services/job-postings.php and click on Position Vacancy Submission Form.
-Once you submit the form, the information is reviewed by a member of the Career Services staff and then posted on the site.
-Positions are typically posted one to two days after submission, and kept for sixty (60) days from the date of posting.
+Go to www.com.edu/career-services/job-postings and click on Position Vacancy Submission Form.
+Once you submit the form, the information is reviewed by career services staff and then posted on the site.
+Positions are typically posted one to two days after submission and kept for sixty (60) days from the date of posting.

-If you are targeting certain majors, let us know, and we will notify the appropriate departments of employment opportunities with your organization.
+If you are targeting students in certain majors, let us know, and we will notify the appropriate departments of employment opportunities with your organization.

 On-Campus Recruiting and Interviewing

-If you'd like to schedule a recruiting or interviewing event, contact the Career Services Department at 409-938-8524 or email firstname.lastname@example.org.
+If you'd like to schedule a recruiting or interviewing event, contact the Career Services Department at 409-938-8180.
 The more notice we have of your event, the better we are able to publicize your visit.

 Employer Policies for Use of Services